 Megacollybia platyphylla - Whitelaced Shank

 With a dark cap covering pallid gills, this is another tricky species to identify in situ, but its identity is at once betrayed if you excavate the base of the stem.
 The Whitelaced Shank has white... well, 'laces' is actually quite a good description for the stringy mycelial fibres that extend from the stem base for some considerable distance into the substrate timber or wood-rich humus of the forest floor.
-(See the picture in the 'Stem' identification characteristics, below.)
+(In the picture below, the white 'laces' are clearly visible.)

-This is the only species in the genus Megacollybia that is recorded from Britain.
-Megacollybia platyphylla occurs mainly in deciduous broadleaf woodland and is a saprotroph (feeding on rotting wood and other organic vegetation).
+This is the only species in the genus Megacollybia that is recorded from Britain, and it is the type species of that genus.

 A young cap of Megacollybia platyphylla